 1. Boy Scout Lane, Stevens Point

 Don’t let the name fool you, Boy Scout Lane sounds pleasant enough, but it is one of the most haunted places in Wisconsin.

-The dead-end road was named in honor of some Boy Scouts who died there during a camping trip many years ago, but records are sketchy with regard to how they actually died.
+The dead-end road was named in honor of some Boy Scouts who died there during a camping trip many years ago, but records are sketchy about how they died.

-As you might imagine this means that there are a number of versions of the tale floating around.
+As you might imagine, this means that there are many versions of the tale floating around.
 Some say that the boys were murdered by their bus driver while others believe they simply went missing in the woods and were never found.